Simpler home loans.

 As the tenant’s rent provides you with a stream of income you want someone reliable with a steady job and good rental history who can stay long term.
 There are a few steps you can take to make finding a good tenant easier.

 Nowadays, most people hunt for rental properties online instead of going through a real estate agency.
-You want your property to appear on websites such as Domain, realestate.com.au or even Gumtree, where you can create a listing for free or a small amount.
+You want your property to appear on websites such as Domain, realestate.com.au or even Gumtree, where you can create a listing for free or for a small amount.

 Photos can make the difference between getting many applications or very few.
 It’s worth taking the time to photograph the property properly with good light and presenting all the features, plus accurately showing what condition the place is in.
 At a minimum consider uploading five photos but more photos means more chance for potential tenants seeing something they like and then applying.
 A detailed description of your property will also make your ad stand out from the pack.